richard-scryber/PaperworkDayDocs/docs/index.md

 > There is no file transfer involved or server side document creation.
 > **Paperwork does not know anything about your data**.

+## Other frameworks and platforms

+We really want to add support for react, angual, wordpress, blazor and many other tools.
+Just beacuse we can and it is easy.
+Please, watch this space or get in-touch to suggest.

 ## Initialization and Generation options